MolEpicUU/sleepapnea_gut/README.md

-#### In this study, we investigated the association between 3 OSA parameters and the gut microbiota composition in participants from SCPAPIS-Uppsala.
+#### In this study, we investigated the association between 3 obstructive sleep apnea (OSA) parameters and the gut microbiota composition in participants from SCPAPIS-Uppsala.
 Scripts to be run in R (version tested: 4.1.1), except for the analysis with multiple imputation that should be run in Stata (version tested: 15.1).

 The following R packages were used: ape (version 5.5)